basiralab/BGSR/README.md

 Our code is released under MIT License (see LICENSE file for details).

 # Contributing
-We always welcome contributions to help improve NAG-FS and evaluate our framework on other types of graph data.
+We always welcome contributions to help improve BGSR and evaluate our framework on other types of graph data.
 If you would like to contribute, please contact islemmhiri1993@gmail.com.
 Many thanks.